Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 app/models/user.rb
 ```

-Add the following to the list of devise modules:
+Add the following to the list of devise modules to enable the use of omniauth and omniauth-auth0:
 ```ruby
 :omniauthable, omniauth_providers: %i[auth0]
 ```